prpole/dissertation/chapter2/main.md

 survival through a collective effort to save the planet by transforming our relationship to it, this universal concept has become a requirement of freedom itself.
 The pursuit of freedom is now "a task of the species, as species, for the species.
-It is a universal human challenge, a challenge of humanity’s shared natural history and its shared planetary future" [-@baucom_human_2012 3].
+It is a universal human challenge, a challenge of humanity's shared natural history and its shared planetary future" [-@baucom_human_2012 3].
+Baucom shifts the universalizing gesture of the "anthropos" prefix onto the deep past and the preservation of an equally deep future, careful to emphasize temporalities that fall beyond the scope of historiographies on the human scale.

 The problem of species, of the "*anthropos*" in the Anthropocene, is thus manifold and entangled.
 It demands a natural-scientific universalism that takes